ArweaveTeam/arweave-deploy/README.md

 Under the hood your page will be processed using this [inline-source](https://www.npmjs.com/package/inline-source) NPM package, it's a common tool used in gulp and webpack workflows.

-[Read more](docs/packaging.md#the-problem) about why this is useful and how it works, with examples.
+[Read more about packaging](docs/packaging.md), why it's useful and how it works, with examples.

 ```
 arweave deploy path-to/index.html --package